danielharrell/LectFall2015/Question.md

 The someone behind this podium, we can grant, is definitely me rather than someone else.
-But it seems I can still ask *why* this someone is me, as if he, too, might be someone else, not in the sense that he replaced me, but instead in the sense that he erased me, leaving me nowhere rather than somewhere, no one rather than someone, nothing rather than
+But it seems I can still ask *why* this someone is me; as if he, too, might be someone else, not in the sense that he replaced me, but instead in the sense that he erased me, leaving me nowhere rather than somewhere, no one rather than someone, nothing rather than